simpleinjector/Blog/content/posts/working-around-the-asp-net-core-di-abstraction.md

 }
 {{< / highlight >}}

-What we have achieved here is that we:
+What you have achieved here is that you:

-* Decoupled our component from the framework code; it can be reused outside of ASP.NET.
+* Decoupled your component from the framework code; it can be reused outside of ASP.NET.
 * Prevented this component to have explicit knowledge about how to retrieve the current user’s name.
 * Prevented this code from being duplicated throughout the application.
 * Reduced test complexity.
 * Made the code simpler.

-Since we have decoupled our component from the framework code, we can now reuse the component.
-For instance, it’s quite common to want to run part of our code base in a background Windows Service where there is obviously no HttpContext.
-To make this work we will create an adapter implementation for IUserContext that is specific to the type of application we are building.
-For our ASP.NET application, we will need an adapter implementation that contains the original code that retrieves the user’s name.
-For a Windows Service, we might return the name of the system user.
+Since you have decoupled your component from the framework code, you can now reuse the component.
+For instance, it’s quite common to want to run part of your code base in a background Windows Service where there is obviously no `HttpContext`.
+To make this work you will create an adapter implementation for `IUserContext` that is specific to the type of application you are building.
+For your ASP.NET application, you will need an adapter implementation that contains the original code that retrieves the user’s name.
+For a Windows Service, you might return the name of the system user.

-Here’s our adapter implementation for ASP.NET:
+Here’s the adapter implementation for ASP.NET:

 {{< highlight csharp >}}
 public sealed class AspNetUserContext : IUserContext